 \subsection{Background in Face Areas}

 \textbf{Theme 2: Faces are processed in a unique pathway.} The area responsible for face processing was first discovered by Sergent et al. \cite{sergent1992functional}.
 This area was later named the fusiform face area and shown to activate more when people see faces rather than general objects \cite{kanwisher2010functional}.
 Studies with patients suffering from prosopagnosia, the inability to recognize the faces of familiar people, have provided convincing evidence that the recognition of faces and objects rely on distinct mechanisms \cite{dailey1999organization}.
-These patients can compensate for their loss of facial recognition by relying on non-face recognition cues, such as hair, clothing, voice, or gait \cite{duchaine2005dissociations}.

 It is important to note that while faces activate specialized areas with the brain, these areas are not completely silent when non-face objects are viewed.
 Instead, the cortical response for the preferred category is about \textit{twice that for the non-preferred category} as consistently observed in most normal individuals \cite{plaut2011complementary}.
 The FFA can be activated by a range of non-face stimuli, such as houses and cars, and even novel objects introduced such as ``Greebles'' \cite{gauthier1999activation}.